 Top 5 Makena Tips

 • Bring snorkel gear.
-You can rent it, but if you really enjoy snorkeling you should definitely get fitted for your own mask at a local dive shop.
-You’ll enjoy the experience much more with your own, well-fit gear.
-(Big Beach not recommended.)
+You can rent it, but if you really enjoy snorkeling, you should definitely get fitted for your own mask at a local dive shop.
+You’ll enjoy the experience much more with your own well-fit gear.
+(Big Beach is not recommended.)

 • Bring a lot of water with you.
 Drinking water is not readily available.